olaphilip/FiniteStateGame/README.md

 ## How to play

 Download the html file or copy it's content into your own html file.
 Then run it
+<br>You can also click raw on github, copy the raw url, go to https://raw.githack.com and put in the url.
+<br>That will display the game as well